Family Court Lawyers

 You will need to have an idea of the assets and liabilities (debts) you may want to keep, split, or give away.
 We also will work with you to acknowledge your objectives in terms of what you may be personally entitled to.

-Both you and your former partner have a duty to exchange financial information and the relevant documents e.g tax returns, payslips, bank statements, debts.
+Both you and your former partner have a duty to exchange financial information and relevant documents, such as tax returns, payslips, bank statements, and information about debts.
 This allows both parties to know what eachother has and finalise the asset pool.
 Both assets in Australia and overseas are taken into account for the asset pool.

 Absolutely.
 As you go through the process, there are different court hearings like conciliation conferences, directions hearings etc that the court will set in place to try to reach an amicable settlement before the trial stage.